Translate Project

 The translation view has these special areas:

 Top Toolbar Contains an array of buttons for performing different tasks.
-It also contains drop-down selectors for the active and glossary.
+It also contains drop-down selectors for the active memory and glossary.

 Translation Panel Large scrollable table of segments, showing source text, segment status and translation.